Experience Overview

 - Guesthouse/Homestay (Number of Nights: 1)

-Get ready for a full-day of driving though big, beautiful landscapes.
-As the roads in Kyrgyzstan see little regular maintenance, even short distances on a map can take hours.
-The road crosses the Suusamyr Valley – a high steppe plateau situated at around 2200 metres above sea level.
-The mountainous surroundings are often dotted with yurts.
-Continue along the Chychkan River that cuts through the Tien Shan mountain range.
-Stop here for a while and soak up the amazing scenery.
-Arrive at tonight's accommodation which is part of the local community based tourism network in Toktogul sometime in the early evening.
+Get ready for a full day of driving though beautiful landscapes.
+As you cross the Suusamyr Valley (a high steppe plateau situated at around 2200 m above sea level) take in the mountainous surroundings, often dotted with yurts.
+Then, travel along the Chychkan River that cuts through the Tien Shan Mountain Range.
+Stop here for a while and soak up the beautiful scenery before continuing to Toktogul – a city in Jalal-Abad Region of Kyrgyzstan, named after a popular poet and musician from the region, Toktogul Satilganov.
+Later, you’ll arrive at tonight’s accommodation, which is part of the local community-based tourism network in Toktogul.

 Accommodation: